cthoyt/cthoyt.github.io/_posts/2021-08-05-taming-chembl-sql.md

 have just as easily have gone down, but I think it was worth checking.

 ---
-One time, I received negative feedback from authors I asked to re-run analysis they presented in their manuscripts using the newest version of ChEMBL (this was a few months ago, so the jump was from ChEMBL 25 to ChEMBL 28).
-One deflection was that new data would (probably) not change their results.
+One time, I received negative feedback from authors I asked why they hadn't updated the analysis they presented in their manuscript using the newest version of ChEMBL (this was a few months ago, so the jump was from ChEMBL 25 to ChEMBL 28).
+One excuse they gave was that new data would (probably) not change their results.
 Depending on what kind of stuff you do, 1% might be a big deal.
+Or not.

-When I got that feedback, I checked in on the code that had been released to go along with the manuscript.
+When I got that feedback, I checked in on the code that had been released along with the manuscript to see if I could do it myself.
 It wasn't pretty.
-I'd guess the authors really just didn't want to ever touch their code again because it was very complicated, relied on tons of finnicky dependencies, and overall written poorly.
-I don't think shaming scientists for writing bad code is a very good way to make them write better code, so I started updating and making pull requests to the dependencies of that repo and writing a bit of my own code to see if I could re-write their analysis to be a little more automatic.
+I'd guess the authors really just didn't want to ever touch their code again because it was very complicated, relied on tons of finnicky dependencies, and was overall written poorly.
+I don't think shaming scientists for writing bad code is a very constructive nor a good way to motivate them to write better code.
+I've found on many occassions that authors usually just don't have the right training or mindset to do reproducible/reusable science.
+A better solution is to offer pull requests to their code that demonstrates how to fix the issues and explain in detail how it works.
+Then, the best you can do is hope that they learn something and use it in their next publication.

+So for the case of these authors, I looked into their downstream dependencies and began getting in touch with their code owners (maintainer would be a strong word) then sending pull requests to make them more reusable.
+I also ended up writing a bit of my own code to see if I could ultimately re-write the analysis to be a little more automatic.
 This `chembl_downloader` package is one of the tools I built along the way!
 I might come back and write a blog post about the original paper that caused the negative feedback too, because it was indeed a very cool paper!
 But first, I want to show that it can be reproduced.